SUNET/python_x509_pkcs11/docs/README.md

 If a keypair with label already exists in the PKCS11 device then pkcs11.MultipleObjectsReturned will be raised.

+key_size is only used for rsa, ignored otherwise.

 ### Example usage for create_keypair():
 ```python